 What could we do to improve the performance and results of our TPRM programs?

 This two-part article attempts to answer the question – the first part (this post) defines key objectives for TPRM programs followed by a discussion of common reasons why the programs often encounter challenges in meeting the objectives.

-The second part to follow will include a discussion of certain ideas that can help the TPRM ecosystem (comprising of customers, their third parties, TPRM solution vendors, certifying organizations and regulators) in overcoming these challenges collectively.
+The second part to follow will include a discussion of certain ideas that can help the TPRM ecosystem (comprising of customers, their third parties, TPRM solution vendors etc.) in overcoming these challenges collectively.

 In my view and experience, the success of a infosec TPRM program can be measured by three key overarching factors or objectives.
 These objectives are best understood in terms of outcomes or benefits they can deliver to customers and their third parties alike, as discussed below:

 - Customer – Can and does a customer’s TPRM program identify and actively manage relevant risks posed by a third party to the security of customer’s data, operations and indeed their overall business?

 - Third Parties – Might a customer’s approach to TPRM be forcing their third parties to spend more and more of their limited time and resources on answering questionnaires or meeting other customer mandated requirements and (consequently) lesser time and resources on meaningful risk mitigation or management?

 - Customer – Can and does a customer’s TPRM program cover their ecosystem of third parties in a timely manner without compromising effectiveness (i.e. Objective #1)?

 - Third Parties – Might a customer’s approach to TPRM be preventing their third parties from responding to the customer’s as well as other customers’ TPRM needs in a timely manner without compromising effectiveness of the customers’ TPRM programs?

 Can and does the program meet the above two objectives in an efficient manner (i.e. at lower costs in time and resources) for customers as well as third parties?